 - Update sitemaps

-- Monitor Search Console
+- Monitor Google Search Console for crawl errors and indexing drops

 - Update external links where possible